 Traffic cameras are increasingly being used to deter running red lights and speeding, and fines can be steep.
 Expats should check the government website frequently to see if they have any, as it's illegal to leave the country with unpaid fines.

 Read Buying a Car in Saudi Arabia for more information.

 Buses operate in Saudi Arabia’s cities and travel to and from neighbouring countries.
 They're generally well maintained and air-conditioned, but are mainly used by locals and expats who can't afford their own vehicles.
 Women are restricted from travelling on some city buses, and some buses have screened-off sections for female passengers.

 Most expat compounds offer bus or shuttle services to meet the transport needs of women and children.

-Taxis are widely available in Saudi cities and are the only viable public transport option for women, who aren't allowed to drive themselves.
+Taxis are widely available in Saudi cities.
+This is usually the safest and most efficient mode of transport for those who do not drive themselves.

 Fares can be expensive, and drivers are known to substantially increase their fares during peak holiday times such as Ramadan, Hajj and Eid.
 It’s best to negotiate a price before entering.